 This has been determined to be quite useful for filling in large tendon, ligament, or other soft tissue defects.
 Essentially you can think about it as a soil that we can spread into larger holes in the tissue to “level it out” and then plant high-quality bone marrow MSCs in to stimulate healing.
-This is why you will find some Regenerative Medicine clinics using fat cells possibly as a component of their stem cell procedures.
+This is why you will find some Integrative Orthopedics clinics using fat cells possibly as a component of their stem cell procedures.

 The Interventional Orthopedics Foundation (IOF) tested the Lipogems device to determine if there are any viable MSCs released from the adipose.
 When mechanically broken down by this process they did in fact find that some viable stem cells, but again far less than what is recovered in a typical bone marrow aspiration.

 With further study, scientists determined that there is a specific fraction of your fat cells that are actually legit mesenchymal stem cells, termed the stromal vascular fraction (SVF).

 The problem is that you cannot maximally extract or separate the SVF component through a mechanical process alone.
 The reason is that the SVF cells are bound tightly by collagen, a connective tissue, that holds the adipose cells together, kind of like a net.

 In order to break down and remove all of collagen to fully release all of the SVF MSCs, it requires the use of enzymes.
 And this is where the FDA states that this is going beyond the regulations of acceptable minimal manipulation of cells and tissue.

 This has not stopped clinics from doing this procedure.